-Once registered with CRPO, all members must use the title indicated on their Certificate of Registration.
+Once registered with CRPO, registrants must use the title indicated on their Certificate of Registration.

-In addition to the Registered Psychotherapist (RP) category of membership, the College will issue certificates for the following categories of membership: RP (Qualifying), RP (Temporary) and RP (Inactive).
-More information about each category can be found below, along with the acceptable titles members should use, depending on their category of membership.
+In addition to the Registered Psychotherapist (RP) category of membership, the College will issue certificates for the following categories of membership: RP (Qualifying), RP (Inactive) and RP (Temporary).

 - Registered Psychotherapist or the abbreviation RP.